-(a) Deposits in bank and other investment
+(a) Deposits in bank and other investments

-The Fund's deposit exposures are with highly reputable universal banks in the Philippines with an average credit rating of Baa2 by Moody's.
+The Fund's deposit exposure is with a highly reputable universal bank in the Philippines with an average credit rating of Baa2 by Moody's.

 (b) Financial assets at FVTPL

 The Fund invests primarily in high yield investment securities.
 The Fund's debt securities issued by the Philippine government have an average credit rating of stable investment grade (Baa2) by Moody's.
 Unrated securities are investments in various medium and long-term corporate debt securities that are from counterparties with no history of default with the Fund.